Jayanti1103/C-Guessing-Game/README.md

 ## 📂 Files:-
 - Guess_The_Number.c → The game code.
 - highscore.txt → It Stores the highest score ("This file is **Created Automatically** when you run the game.
-You dont't need to upload it.")
+You don't need to upload it.")
 <br>
 Author - Jayanti Jha :)